CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

     image: "docker-registry.default.svc:5000/openshift/httpd"
 ```

-This pod will run one container image given in the field `spec.containers[0].image`.
+This pod will run one container image given in the field `spec.containers.image`.

-* `metadata.name` is the name so that the pod can be referred using, e.g., `oc`:
+* The name of the pod is given in `metadata.name`.
+The pod can be referred now using `oc`:

 ```bash
 oc get pods mypod
 ```

-* `metadata.labels.pool` is just an arbitrary label so that the pod can be referred by, e.g., *services*.
+* `metadata.labels.pool` is an arbitrary label so that the pod can be referred by, e.g., *services*.

+The Kubernetes objects are represented in YAML format.
+[Here](#short-introduction-to-yaml) is a minimal introduction to it.

 Pods and other Kubernetes/OpenShift API objects are created with the `oc` command line utility as follows: